nicoaugereau/mocha-reporter/README.md

 }
 ```

-Then, write your custom script to run `cypress` together with `mochawesome-merge`:
+Then, write your custom script to run `cypress` together with `mocha-reporter`:

 ```javascript
 const cypress = require('cypress')